GoogleCloudPlatform/professional-services/tools/quota-monitoring-alerting/python/README.md

 [here](../java/README.md).

 ## Introduction

 Standalone tool with following capabilities
 1. Export all quota related metrics to BigQuery.
 2. DataStudio dashboard to
    * Visualize quota utilization data at various resource hierarchy levels.
    * Show quota threshold reports(quota's that are exceeding the configured thresholds).
 3. Trigger alerts when quota's exceed set threshold(s).

 ## Demo Dashboard
 The Demo dashboard showing the final output is available <a href="https://datastudio.google.com/u/2/reporting/50bdadac-9ea0-4dcd-bee2-f323c968186d/page/xxWVB" target="_blank">here</a>.

 ## Deployment Guide
-#### Common Steps
+### 1. Common Steps
 * Create a project
 * Associate billing with the project
 * Provide permissions to the user/Service Account(SA) that would deploy the solution.
   > These permissions are only for deploying the solution.
 The deployment
     creates neccessary service accounts and permissions for the solution to operate.
+  > An admin can create custom role(s) and assign it to the user/SA by following the example <a href="https://cloud.google.com/iam/docs/creating-custom-roles#creating_a_custom_role" target="_blank">here</a>
   * Assign the following permissions at org level to the user or service account(SA) that would be executing the deployment steps.
-An admin can create a custom role and assign it to the user/SA by following the example <a href="https://cloud.google.com/iam/docs/creating-custom-roles#creating_a_custom_role" target="_blank">here</a>
     * resourcemanager.organizations.getIamPolicy
     * resourcemanager.organizations.setIamPolicy
   * Assign the following roles at project level to the user or service account that